Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Evidence of an English Preference

 \subsection{Do Models Preferentially Cite English Documents?}

 We define a model exhibits language preference for citing English evidence over the target language if its citation accuracy is higher for English ($\Delta(\ell_\mathrm{target}) <0$ in \hyperref[diffequation]{Eq.
-3}).
-Table~\ref{tab:main_acc} presents citation accuracies by model and language.
-Overall, we see a consistent English preference across all tested models and target languages. \textbf{Even models explicitly trained on diverse languages and multilingual tasks, such as \textsc{Aya23} 8B, display this preference.} In Appendix~\ref{appendix:main_results}, we further show that, for all models, the next token probability of the correct citation ID is the highest and the Shannon entropy of the next token distribution is the lowest when the cited document is in English, indicating models are not only more accurate but also more confident in their correct predictions when to English evidence documents.
-We also find that smaller models (8B) have lower English baseline accuracy than larger models (\textit{e.g.,} \textsc{LLaMA-3.1} 70B, \textsc{Gemma-3 27B}), suggesting that models' general ability to correctly cite English evidence documents tends to improve with model scale.
+3}). \autoref{tab:main_acc} presents citation accuracies by model and language.
+Overall, we see a consistent English preference across all tested models and target languages.\footnote{In Appendix~\ref{appendix:labse}, our embedding-similarity analysis shows that English preference cannot be fully explained by semantic similarity between the query and the cited document \textit{alone}.} \textbf{Even models explicitly trained on diverse languages and multilingual tasks, such as \textsc{Aya23} 8B, display this preference.} In Appendix~\ref{appendix:main_results}, we further show that, for all models, the next token probability of the correct citation ID is the highest\textemdash and both the Shannon entropy and perplexity of the next token distribution is the lowest\textemdash when the cited document is in English, indicating models are not only more \textit{accurate} but also more \textit{confident} in their correct predictions for English.
+We also find that smaller models (8B) have lower English baseline accuracy than larger models (e.g., \textsc{LLaMA-3.1} 70B, \textsc{Gemma-3 27B}), suggesting that models' general ability to correctly cite English evidence documents tends to improve with model scale.